Lucas Giolito

-Lucas Frost Giolito (born July 14, 1994) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
+Lucas Frost Giolito (born July 14, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals, Chicago White Sox, Los Angeles Angels, Cleveland Guardians, and Boston Red Sox.

-He attended Harvard-Westlake School in Studio City, California, and was selected by the Washington Nationals in the first round in the 2012 MLB draft.
+Giolito attended Harvard-Westlake School in Studio City, California, and was selected by the Nationals in the first round in the 2012 MLB draft.
 He made his MLB debut with the Nationals in 2016.
 His fastball has been clocked as high as 100 mph.

-In 2019, as a member of the White Sox, he was named to the MLB All-Star Game and pitched one scoreless inning in a 4–3 victory for the American League.
+In 2019, as a member of the White Sox, he was named to the MLB All-Star Game.
+On August 25, 2020, he threw a no-hitter in a 4–0 victory over the Pittsburgh Pirates.

-On August 25, 2020, he became the 19th player in White Sox history to throw a no-hitter in a 4–0 victory over the Pittsburgh Pirates.
-Giolito struck out 13 batters with just one walk to become the first White Sox player to toss a no-hitter with 10 or more strikeouts.

 Early life

 Giolito was born at Providence Saint Joseph Medical Center in Burbank, California, on July 14, 1994.
 He grew up in Santa Monica, California.
-Giolito began playing Tee-ball at the age of 5, and he played Little League Baseball at Santa Monica Little League.
+Giolito began playing tee-ball at the age of 5, and he played Little League Baseball at Santa Monica Little League.
 He threw his very first 90 mph pitch at the age of 14.